TitoLanna/College-Network/includes/README.md

 These deletion scripts ensure data integrity and user authentication while preventing unauthorized access or data manipulation within the CollNet platform.

+## Emoji Reaction Feature
+This[- **emoticons.php**, **emoticons_c_m.php**] PHP script dynamically generates a set of emoji reaction icons for comments.
+It retrieves the image path and the comment ID from the POST request and displays clickable emoji icons.
+When an emoji is clicked, it triggers the cEmoji() JavaScript function, passing the comment ID and the selected emoji.